sreya0603/sreya0603/README.md

-<h1 align="center">Hi 👋, I'm Gopagoni Sreya</h1>
+<h1>Hi 👋, I'm Gopagoni Sreya</h1>
-<h5 align="center">A dedicated Computer Science and Engineering (CSE) student with a passion for creating innovative solutions that shape the future.</h5>
+<h5>A dedicated Computer Science and Engineering (CSE) student with a passion for creating innovative solutions that shape the future.</h5>
 <h5>
 - 🔭 I am currently a Fourth-year undergraduate at IIT Ropar, India   <br/>
 - ⚡ MITACS GRI'23, Research Intern at Dalhousie University, Canada <br/>